 Proper glove selection is a function of the specific chemical resistance of the material as measured by permeation rate and breakthrough time.
 Disposable latex gloves have limited resistance to many commonly used laboratory chemicals.
 They should not be used in operations where contamination is anticipated and must be removed immediately and the hands washed should they become contaminated.

 More resistant gloves include natural rubber, neoprene, nitrile, butyl, Viton, and polyvinyl chloride.
-Recommendation of the glove manufacturer and the Material Safety Data Sheet for the particular chemical should be used in choosing the appropriate gloves.
-Information can be found at the following websites:
+Recommendation of the glove manufacturer and the Safety Data Sheet for the particular chemical should be used in choosing the appropriate gloves.
+Additional information can be found at:

 The purpose of protective clothing is to prevent contamination of the skin and to prevent the carrying of contaminants outside the laboratory.
 Street clothes may afford limited skin protection but may result in contaminants being carried outside the laboratory.

 Lab coats, or other protective clothing, must be worn when handling: